sintefmath/CPDSpatial/docs/src/cpd_example.md

-# Examples

-These examples are intended to demonstrate the functionality and use of `CPDSpatial`.

 ## Testing the CPD model without a spatial model

 This example is provide to demonstrate the use of the basic `cpd()` algorithm